mtumilowicz/scala-akka-actor-workshop/README.md

               case query: AccountQuery => handleQuery(query)
             }
             ```
+* Behavior
+    * can be seen as Finite state machines
+        * FSM event = type of the message Actor supports
+        * Each state = a distinct behavior
+    * behaviors always return new behaviors
+        * everything is now finite state machine
+    * conceptually: behavior is a function from a typed message to the next behavior
+        ```
+        abstract class ExtensibleBehavior[T] extends Behavior[T] {
+          def receiveMessage(ctx: ActorContext[T], msg: T): Behavior[T]
+          def receiveSignal(ctx: ActorContext[T], msg: Signal): Behavior[T]
+        }
+        ```
+    * `Behaviors.setup { context => ... }` vs `Behaviors.receive { (context, message) => }`
+        * `Behaviors.receive` defines message-handling behavior
+            * Actors created from this behavior will do nothing until they receive a message
+        * `Behaviors.setup` defines behavior that does not wait to receive a message before executing
+            * simply executes its body immediately after an actor is spawned from it
+            * used to define the behavior for the first actor in your system
+            * typically `Behaviors.receive` or `Behaviors.receiveMessage` used inside
+    * digression: closing over mutable state in asynchronous calls
+        ```
+        asyncRetrievePhoneNumberFromDb(name).onComplete { ...modify state }
+        ```
+        * Future callbacks, as well as transformations, are evaluated on some thread (may or may not be the
+        one that’s handling the message)
+            * actor encapsulation is broken
+        * use `def pipeToSelf[Value](future: Future[Value])(mapResult: Try[Value] => T)`
+            * sends the result of the given Future to this Actor ("self"), after adapted it with the given function

 ## supervision
+* allows you to declaratively describe what should happen when a certain type of exceptions are thrown inside an actor
+    * `Behaviors.supervise(behavior).onFailure[IllegalStateException](SupervisorStrategy.restart)`
+        * returns `Behavior[T]`
 * actor is the supervisor of the created child actor
 * supervision hierarchy is fixed for the lifetime of a child actor
 * actors that are most likely to crash should be as low down the hierarchy as possible
 * supervisor doesn’t try to fix the actor or its state
-    * simply renders a judgment on how to recover, and then triggers the corresponding strategy
+    * renders a judgment on how to recover, and then triggers the corresponding strategy

-* The supervisor has four options when deciding what to do with the actor:
+* four options when deciding what to do with the actor
     * Restart
         * since the rest of the application uses an `ActorRef` to communicate with the actor, the new
         actor instance will automatically get the next messages